MarcinOrlowski/laravel-api-response-builder/docs/compatibility.md

    `successWithHttpCode()`, `errorWithData()`, `errorWithDataAndHttpCode()`, `errorWithHttpCode()`, `errorWithMessageAndData()`, `errorWithMessageAndDataAndDebug()`, `errorWithMessage()`.
 These methods will be removed in next major release.
+ * `[Mid]` Data converter's `key` config element is now optional and is removed from defaults which means if you need previous behavour, you need to tweak your config and ensure it contains proper `key` element.
+This change only affects those who use data converting feature **AND** pass objects directly.

 #### v6.3 ####
  * `[BREAKING]` This is backward incompatible change in signature of `ResponseBuilder::buildResponse()`, but it only affects